isha-talegaonkar/dataviscourse-bird_migration/README.md

+# VISUALIZING BIRD MIGRATION PATTERNS

-Links:
+## Links:
-Website:
+### Website:
-Process Book:
+### Process Book:

-How to run this project:
+## How to run this project:
-1.Download the oroject from github
+1.Download the project from github
 2.Go to the project directory
-3.run the comand -> python3 -m http.server 8000
+3.Run the comand -> python3 -m http.server 8000
-4.it opens index.html by default were we can view the project.
+4.It opens index.html by default were we can view the project.

-Code organization:
+## Code organization:

-1 index.html file
+1. index.html file which is the main file

-css folder has 1 styles.css file for all styling purposes
+2. css folder styles.css file for all styling purposes

-1 .js file is used called script.js that has the code for creating the
+3. js folder contains script.js that has the code for creating all the visualizations.

-1 map
-2.graphs visualization 3. selecting bird species and time period 4. selecting location on map

-Data:
+## Data:
-The data was taken from https://science.ebird.org/en/use-ebird-data/download-ebird-data-products The data folder has 4 files for 4 bird species and 1 file for metadata.json mapdata.json The bird folders contain:
+The data was taken from https://science.ebird.org/en/use-ebird-data/download-ebird-data-products The data folder has 4 files for 4 bird species and 1 file for metadata.json mapdata.json

+The bird folders contain:

 1. Images of the bird and conservation status